 The Theatre program offers three different options for the student’s individual focus: theatre general, theatre design and technology, and theatre performance.

-In addition to your theatre arts courses, you will complete a total of 120 credit hours for a bachelor of arts degree, including Virginia Tech’s Pathways or Curriculum for Liberal Education (CLE).
+In addition to your theatre arts courses, you will complete a total of 120 credit hours for a bachelor of arts degree, including Virginia Tech’s Pathways.

 What is a Degree in Theatre Arts?

 A degree in theatre provides the foundation for a fulfilling, imaginative, and ever evolving future career.
 By exploring each area of production over the course of your program, you can develop a wide range of skills and a full-scale appreciation of the theatrical art form.

 A theatre degree is not just about learning, it's about doing!
 Our students are active participants in our shows.
 Between mainstage and workshop productions, there is not shortage of quality experiences to be gained.